Getting There in a Hurry

 In that connection, I was dismayed to read the mayor's opinion that in some cases getting to one's destination one minute faster is less important than retaining the beauty of the community.
 This sort of thinking dangerously confuses the issues.
 Retaining the beauty of the community has never before been considered in Springfield traffic planning.
 That's one big reason why that little stretch of unpaved park at South Grand and Illini Road is precious even to people who don't live there, and thus why westbound drivers must still detour all the way to Laurel to get to—well, South Grand doesn't lead to anyplace in particular, but that's the whole point.
 People don't mind detouring on their way to someplace they want to get to, but to suffer a detour that has no destination at the end of it is the kind of thing that turns a person into a Perot supporter.

-The firm detailed eight major projects as part of a package whose total cost might hit $100 million.
+Barton-Aschman detailed eight major projects as part of a package whose total cost might hit $100 million.
 Local officials don't have nearly that much money to spend, which is good; if government had lots of money there would be new roads all over town and people wouldn't be able to get anywhere.
 This is because new roads don't cure congestion, they cause it.
 Politicians won't approve spending for a road project unless traffic projects confirm that it will be close to capacity when it opens.
-And new roads make more land conveniently accessible, so it is developed more intensely, and development means cars.
+And new roads make more land conveniently accessible, so it is developed more intensely, and development means even more cars which need wider streets.

 In short, roads do more than move traffic.
 Because people live and shop and work by car, roads determine the direction and intensity of development.
 B-A did no computer calculations to rank the desirability of these larger changes, and just as well; a city council that can't cope with dead leaves is better off leaving land use policy to the experts like [developer] Leonard Sapp.